 Years (and years!) ago, I shared with you how much we love frozen grapes as a snack.
+My kids have always called these Candy Grapes.
+I call them EASY.

 Frozen Grapes with Jello are a recipe that evolved out of our love for healthy snacks and can be made with green grapes (our favorite), red grapes or purple grapes – it doesn’t really matter what type of grape you use, but I do recommend seedless grapes.
 If you have access to Cotton Candy grapes, those are my daughter’s VERY favorite.